OCA/l10n-thailand/l10n_th_withholding_tax/readme/DESCRIPTION.rst

-This module allow user to register payment and compute amount include withholding tax automatic.
+This module helps calculate withholding tax amount based on WT selected in invoice line on payment register wizard.